-The most common type, occurring in the groin when part of the intestine protrudes through a weak spot in the abdominal wall or inguinal canal.
+Inguinal hernia is the most common type, occurring in the groin when the intestine protrudes through a weak abdominal wall spot

 Similar to inguinal hernias but occurring lower in the groin, where abdominal contents push through the femoral canal.